fizzzib/Vox/README.md

-# NeuroVox
+# Vox

-NeuroVox is an Obsidian plugin that enhances your note-taking with voice transcription and AI capabilities.
+Vox is an Obsidian plugin that enhances your note-taking with voice transcription and AI capabilities.
 Record your voice, transcribe it, and apply custom AI prompts to the transcription.

 ## Features